Visiting Old Orhei (Orheiul Vechi): Moldova’s Cave Monastery & Dramatic Landscapes

 new Medieval Archaeology Museum old orhei moldova exterior

 There’s a reconstructed medieval defensive wall, complete with a ditch, earthen rampart, wooden palisade and guard walkway.
 There’s even a slick brand new underground museum tucked inside with coins and artefacts from Stephen the Great’s time.
 The only snag?
-That ‘authentic’ wooden walkway has no railings and the logs which form the base can be difficult to stand on without wobbling, at least for me!
+That ‘authentic’ wooden walkway has no railings and the logs which form the base can be difficult to stand on without wobbling, or at least for me!
 I very nearly launched myself off the edge.
-Perhaps that’s why our guide adjusted our itinerary and took us cross-country in the car rather than hiking to some more of the more ‘difficult to reach’ spots on the reserve!

-Whichever way you get to the top, here’s the view you will be rewarded with looking down on the Răut river and the valley below.
+Whichever way you get to the top, here’s the view you will be rewarded with, looking down on the Răut river and the valley below.
 It’s truly spectacular.

 view from st marys old orhei of Raut river basin